zbeislerOSI/OCS-Docs/Documentation/DataViews/GetDataViewData/Quick_Start_Get_Data_View_Data.md

 ---

 # Get data view data
+You retrieve data view data with the [Data API](xref:DataViewsDataAPI).

 ## General concepts
-Data view data is retrieved by using the [Data API](xref:DataViewsDataAPI).
 The supported mode of retrieval is interpolated values within a user-specified range.
 Several formats are available, such as JSON and CSV.

 ### Index
 All data in a data view is associated with an index value, i.e. a timestamp.